 Vegan Cauliflower Alfredo Sauce is rich, creamy, and packed full of nutrition.
-Alfredo sauce is notorious for being unhealthy with a high saturated fat content and tons of dairy.
-With this vegan alfredo sauce, you can have your sauce and eat it too!
 This sauce is delicious on pasta, pizza, or drizzled over roasted veggies and rice.
-This cauliflower alfredo sauce is versatile and a healthy recipe you definitely want in your repertoire.
+This cauliflower alfredo sauce is a versatile recipe you definitely want in your repertoire.

 How to make vegan cauliflower alfredo sauce